LJXzz/qbb2022-answers/day4-lunch/README.md

 ### 2.
-To campare two images, we can use ImageMagick, whichis exatly a tools to do image comarasion.
+To campare two images, we can use ImageMagick, whichis exatly a tools to do image comarasion. magick compare -compose pic1.png pic2.png difference.png magick difference.png -transparent "#CCCCCC" alpha.png

+The two command help us to get a png with the difference in red.

 ### 3.
 I found different types: unprocessed_pseudogene, transcribed_unprocessed_pseudogene, lncRNA, miRNA.
 It's not easy to find what is intersting just look through the data by eyes but I feel that the account of pseudogene is much more than I expect.